In our ever-advancing world, it becomes increasingly important to understand the basics of the environment around us.

 Typical CO emissions are found near cars, on freeways, in service/repair shops, parking garages, and near gas fired furnaces and boilers.

-Common CO2 emissions are found in breweries, welding, food packaging, and industrial off-gassing.
+Common CO2 emissions are found in breweries, restaurants, welding, food packaging, and industrial off-gassing.

 Because CO2 and CO are commonly lumped together many people believe you can monitor both gases together, yet this is another false statement.